isb-cgc/readthedocs/docs/source/sections/PanCancer-Atlas-Mirror.rst

 The Google BigQuery tables mirror the files shared by the PanCancer Atlas initiative on the `GDC <https://gdc.cancer.gov/about-data/publications/pancanatlas>`_.

-For examples of usage, see `our blog. <http://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/QueryOfTheMonthClub.html>`_
+For examples of usage, see `our blog <http://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/QueryOfTheMonthClub.html>`_.

 Use of the tables in the Filtered dataset is suggested.